ratwolfzero/hopalong_python/README.md

 Example of outputs can be found in the "Usage" section above.

-### Image Pixel and Color Mapping
+### Image pixels and color mapping

-In both versions of the program (basic or advanced), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
-However, trajectory points are floating-point values and do not directly correspond to pixel coordinates.
-Instead, they are mapped to integer pixel coordinates on the image.
-The mapping is handled by scale factors using the image size and trajectory extents (min, max values).
-For further details, consult the function "compute_trajectory_and_image" in the code.
-This is different from directly plotting floating point values.
+In both versions of the program (basic or advanced), pixels are color-coded based on the number of times the trajectory points "hits" them, which is called the "pixel hit count".
+However, trajectory points are floating point values ​​and do not directly correspond to pixel coordinates.
+Instead, they are mapped to integer pixel coordinates in the image.
+The mapping is done by scaling factors using the image size and trajectory extents (min, max values).
+See the "compute_trajectory_and_image" function in the code for more details.
+This approach is different from plotting floating point values ​​directly.

-### The Attractors Behavior

-Depending on the parameters, the attractor can behave in different ways.:

-- Convergence: In certain parameter ranges, the iterative process quickly converges to a fixed point.

-- Periodic: In other parameter ranges, the iterations cycle through a finite set of 𝑁 points, creating a periodic attractor with a cycle of period 𝑁

-- Non-periodic: Often the iteration sequence can continue indefinitely without repeating.
-These sequences can either diverge infinitely or stay within a limited range.
-The latter often leads to the well known and complicated but pretty patterns.

-### Pixel Hit Counts (Density) and Visualization
+### Pixel hit counts (density) and visualization with Matplotlib color mapping

-When floating-point values are mapped to pixel coordinates, they are converted to integers.
-As a result, points that are close together in floating-point space may be assigned to the same integer pixel.
-This mapping can cause certain pixels to be 'hit' multiple times, creating areas of varying density within the image.
+When floating point values ​​are mapped to pixel coordinates, they are converted to integers.
+This allows points that are close to each other in floating point space to be assigned to the same integer pixel.
+This mapping can result in certain pixels being "hit" multiple times, creating areas of varying density within the image.

-Initially, the image array is set to zero.
-Each time a pixel is hit, its value is incremented, reflecting the number of trajectory points that correspond to that pixel.
-Thus, the hit numbers in the image array serve as a discrete measure of concentration and indicate the proximity of the trajectory points in floating-point space.
+First, the image array is set to zero.
+Each time a pixel is hit, its value is incremented, reflecting the number of trajectory points corresponding to that pixel.
+Thus, the hit counts in the image array serve as a discrete measure of concentration, indicating the proximity of the trajectory points in floating point space.

-This clear color gradient allows users to easily discern patterns of activity and better understand the dynamics of the Hopalong attractor."

-Note: Increasing the output image resolution enhances the representation of the Hopalong attractor.
-A higher number of pixels reduces the chance of multiple nearby trajectory points being mapped to the same pixel.
+Note: Increasing the resolution of the output image (number of pixels) reduces the likelihood that multiple closely spaced trajectory points will be mapped to the same pixel.

-### Matplotlib Colormap

-Each pixel in the image array is color-coded based on the number of hits it has received.
-Matplotlib's 'hot' colormap is used to represent this information.
-This colormap creates a gradient that transitions from dark colors, indicating low hit counts, to bright colors, indicating high hit counts.
+Matplotlib's "hot" colormap is used to represent the hit count information.
+Matplotlib applies normalization to scale the hit count within the limited color range of the colormap.
+This creates a color gradient that ranges from dark colors indicating low hit counts to light colors indicating high hit counts.
 As a result, the colormap effectively visualizes areas of higher activity within the attractor.

-To ensure effective visualization, Matplotlib applies normalization to scale hit counts within the finite range of colors provided by the colormap.
-This normalization process enables a clear representation of hit density.
-Pixels with higher hit counts are mapped to brighter colors, while those with lower counts are represented by darker colors.
-The maximum hit count recorded in the image array determines the highest value represented in the colormap.
-This clear color gradient allows users to easily discern patterns of activity and better understand the dynamics of the Hopalong attractor.
+This clear color gradient allows users to easily identify activity patterns and better understand the dynamics of the Hopalong Attractor.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)